ethersphere/gateway-proxy/README.md

 In order to use Bzz.link, set the `HOSTNAME` environment variable, and either or both of `CID_SUBDOMAINS` and `ENS_SUBDOMAINS` according to your requirements.
 You may also need to set up DNS with wildcard subdomain support.

+Another option to use Bzz.link, set the `DNSLINK` environment variable, and `DOMAIN_LOOKUP` according to the domain with the TXT record settings

 ### Reupload pinned content

 It can reupload existing pinned content that appear as not retrievable.
 To enable this, provide `REAUPLOAD_PERIOD`